Parkland explorer walk (pink route)

 Retrace your steps back down the path and then turn left at the pink arrow, keeping the trees on your left.

-Broom Royd Wood can be seen on your left.
-This woodland is home to the Argyll Column, which was built in 1744 by William Wentworth as a monument to his father-in-law, the 2nd Duke of Argyll.
+The Argyll Column was built in 1744 by William Wentworth as a monument to his father-in-law, the 2nd Duke of Argyll.

 The Great South Avenue